Anand-kumar96/Newton-School-2022-may-batch-Interview-Question/DSA 1/Hard Level/Interviewer - Vikas Kumar.md

-1.Find the inverse of an array, atray,
+1.Find the inverse of an array.

 2.Selection sort,